Our Research

 Valdez, J., Kim, M., Rueschman, M., Redline, S. and Sahoo, S.S., 2018.
 Classification of provenance triples for scientific reproducibility: A comparative evaluation of deep learning models in the ProvCaRe project.
 In Provenance and Annotation of Data and Processes: 7th International Provenance and Annotation Workshop, IPAW 2018, London, UK, July 9-10, 2018, Proceedings (pp. 30-41).
 Springer International Publishing.

 Gershon, A., Lhatoo, S.D., Tatsuoka, C., Ghosh, K., Loparo, K. and Sahoo, S.S., 2018.
 Scalable Signal Data Processing for Measuring Functional Connectivity in Epilepsy Neurological Disorder.
-Signal Processing and Machine Learning for Biomedical Big Data (Book).
+In Signal Processing and Machine Learning for Biomedical Big Data (pp. 259-269).
+(Book)CRC Press.

 2017